If you have a company, or are starting one, then you will need an accountant.

 Do they offer any other related services that you may need?

-If you also need some other services, such as company registration, a virtual office or receptionist services, it might make sense to get them from the same company, so that you're not managing multiple accounts.
-Make a note to see if these are available.
+If you also need other services, such as company registration, a virtual office or receptionist services, it might make sense to get them from the same company so that you're not managing multiple accounts.
+Make a note to ask if these are available.

-Every accountant should be able to file tax returns, complete legal documents correctly and so on, but someone with relevant experience will understand your needs and the finer details of relevant laws and regulations.
+Every accountant should be able to file tax returns, complete legal documents correctly and so on, but someone with relevant experience will understand your needs, as well as the finer details of sector-specific laws and regulations.